SamambaMan/imageprocessing/Readme.md

 ### Pros
  - Simple, easy to implement and deploy
 ### Cons
- - Won`t scale
+ - Won't scale
  - Host has to have all resources available and concentrated, including GPU
  - Ultra high latency per Municipality
- - Won`t fit a real world large scale processing scenario
+ - Won't fit a real world large scale processing scenario

 ### Improvement possibility
  - Coordinator may run several parallel instances depending on the server CPU/GPU count availability